John le Strange, 1st Baron Strange of Knockyn

 Coat of arms of John le Strange, Lord of Knockin, Gules, two lions passant Argent..

-John le Strange, 1st Baron Strange of Knockyn (died 1309), Lord of Knockyn was an English noble.
+John le Strange, 1st Baron Strange of Knockyn (c.1253-1309), Lord of Knockyn was an English noble.
 He fought in the wars in Wales, Gascony and Scotland.
 He was a signatory of the Baron's Letter to Pope Boniface VIII in 1301.

 Biography

 John was the eldest son of John le Strange and Joan de Somery, and a grandson of Marcher Lord John Lestrange and Roger de Somery II, Baron of Dudley Castle.

 His great-grandfather was the Earl William d'Aubigny of Arundel Castle, grandson of Queen Adeliza of Louvain, a direct descendant of Charlemagne through Herbert II, Count of Vermandois.

+Through his great-grandmother Mabel of Chester, wife of William and daughter of Hugh of Cyfeiliog, 5th Earl of Chester, he was also a descendant of Henry I of England and William the Conqueror.

 Le Strange fought in the Edwardian conquest of Wales, the Gascon War, and the Wars of Scottish Independence, along his uncle, Commander Roger le Strange, Baron Strange.

 He was involved in the siege of Caerlaverock Castle along with Thomas, 2nd Earl of Lancaster, and the Siege of Stirling Castle in 1304 against Sir William Oliphant.